Besiroglu/Replicating-Blanchard-and-Quah/README.md

 # Replicating-Blanchard-and-Quah
-This code replicates Blanchard and Quah, and reruns their analysis with more data
+This code replicates Blanchard and Quah, and reruns their analysis with more data.